-The outputs may be disabled with the output enable pin, OE. $\overline{\text{OE}}$ high disables all data outputs including OF.
+The outputs may be disabled with the output enable pin, OE.
+OE high disables all data outputs including OF.
 The data access and bus relinquish times are too slow to allow the outputs to be enabled and disabled during full speed operation.
 The output Hi-Z state is intended for use during long periods of inactivity.
+Channels A and B have independent output enable pins (OEA, OEB).